edelvarden/Chrome-Grayscale-Font-Render-Extension/README.md

 ### Functionality

-The extension collects from CSS selectors and variables responsible for the font family on each page individually, replaces them with custom values, and injects them as a single style tag in one DOM operation.
-This approach improves performance compared to using observers and hard-coding selector replacements, which are ineffective because, unlike static CSS, the DOM content changes dynamically.
+The extension collects CSS selectors and variables responsible for font families from websites, replaces them with custom values, and injects them as a single style tag in one DOM operation.
+This method improves performance over using observers and hard-coding selector replacements, which are ineffective with dynamically changing DOM content.

 ## Build and Development